roguione/Corrupted-Checkers/README.md

 ## How To Win Corrupted Checkers BBG

-- ### Simply the First one to make it to other side of board and gets kinged wins.
+- ### Simply be the First one to make it to other side of board and get kinged wins
+- ### OG OOOG can be tricky and will take your checkers, blocking is best best strategy

 ### Thank You
 #### Open link in new tab